fpcMotif/dossier/README.md

 Overview
 --------

-This is a rough and early implementation of an idea I had for producing a wiki-like site from a simply structured database.
+This is a rough and early implementation of an idea I had for producing a wiki-like site from a simply structured database of records with freeform key/value pairs.

 Demo
 ----